 Thursday 6 - 7:15 pm Mixed Level Flow

-In the asana (exercise) practice, as for meditation and breath work, we move the body to help train the mind to focus.
-More than simply a fitness practice, yoga is a healing art for the body and spirit, and it has given me the strength to move through many difficult times with conscious awareness, strength, and stamina.
+More than simply a fitness practice, Yoga is a healing art for the body and spirit.
+It has given me the strength to move through many difficult times with conscious awareness, strength, and stamina.